 If you’re not already receiving the BridgeUniverse Newsletter, you can use the form at the bottom of this article to subscribe.
 Choose to receive teaching- or job-related content, such as teacher interviews, classroom tips, free resources, and the latest TEFL/TESOL positions you can apply for.

 Sign up for the BridgeUniverse ELT News Digest

 Want to take a deeper dive into issues impacting English language teaching (ELT) professionals and organizations?
 You can check “ELT industry news” when you subscribe, and you’ll also receive our monthly ELT News Digest, which offers more in-depth articles on trends and developments in the global TEFL/TESOL space.
 You can browse recent articles here.

 Bridge has two active Facebook groups for current and future teachers.
 These are valuable (and fun!) forums where you can ask questions, share information, and network with other teachers and job seekers.

 - The Bridge TEFL/TESOL Jobs Facebook Group is a place to join in job-related discussions with current Bridge students, alumni, and teachers from around the globe.
 It’s also a place to learn about open positions with Bridge partner employers.

 - The Bridge Teaching English Online Facebook Group is not a job-search-focused group but rather a place for prospective or current online teachers to discuss online teaching methods and exchange ideas about the field.

 5. Planning to teach abroad with your certificate?
 Prepare Now!

-If your goal is to go abroad in the near future, now that most schools have reopened and countries are re-opening their borders, having your certification in hand means you’re well on your way.
-These additional resources can help you take the next steps, including learning more about different teaching locations.
+If your goal is to go abroad in the near future, having your certification in hand means you’re well on your way.
+These additional resources can help you take the next steps, including learning more about different teaching locations: